-- Namespace - put Azure name of registry (without
+- Name of Registry - put Azure name of registry (without

 - Action - select

-- Filter - optional filter to specify which image tags will trigger pipeline execution: Re2 regular expression.
+- Tags - optional filter to specify which image tags will trigger pipeline execution: Re2 regular expression.

 Click next and a new Dialog will appear that shows you the Codefresh webhook URL.
 Copy it to your clipboard.